 Care should be exercised to prevent contaminating your hands, eyes and clothing with the vaccine.

 Preparation Of Vaccine

-2. Before withdrawing vaccine from liquid nitrogen canister, protect hands with gloves, wear long sleeves and use a face mask or goggles.
+1. Before withdrawing vaccine from liquid nitrogen canister, protect hands with gloves, wear long sleeves and use a facemask or goggles.
 It is possible an accident could occur with either the liquid nitrogen or the ampules of vaccine.
 When removing an ampule from the cane, hold palm of gloved hand away from body and face.

-3. When withdrawing a cane of ampules from canister in liquid nitrogen container, expose only the ampule to be used immediately.
-We recommend handling only one ampule at a time.
-After removing the ampule from the cane, the remaining ampules should be replaced immediately in the canister of the liquid nitrogen container.
+2. When withdrawing a cane of ampules from canister in liquid nitrogen container, expose only the ampules to be used immediately.
+We recommend handling a maximum of 4 ampules at a time.
+The remaining ampules should be replaced immediately in the canister of the liquid nitrogen container.

 6. Dilute immediately by filling the syringe slowly with a portion of the diluent.

 IMPORTANT: THE DILUENT SHOULD BE AT ROOM TEMPERATURE 16-27°C (60-80°F) AT TIME OF MIXING.